matrixorigin/matrixorigin.io/docs/MatrixOne/Reference/SQL-Reference/Data-Definition-Language/create-index.md

 Updating a table with an index takes longer than updating a table without an index because the index also needs to be updated.
 Therefore, the ideal approach is to create indexes only on frequently searched columns (and tables).

+There are two common types of indexes, namely:

+- Primary Key: The primary key index, that is, the index identified on the primary key column.
+- Secondary Index: the secondary index, that is, the index identified on the non-primary key.

 ## **Syntax**

 ```